crespohector/welcome-to-mod-7/README.md

 The gray or blue check means the question seems to have been resolved by an IA or other student but is awaiting some form of confirmation.

 # ⚠️ or ❌
-The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google etc. Please do not interpret this in any negative way.
-Do not hesitate to ask questions, IA's are here to help and guide in answering questions.
-Fomulating good questions is a great skill to aquire as a software engineer and it does take practice.
+The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google, etc. Please do not interpret this in any negative way.
+Do not hesitate to ask questions, IA's are here to help and guide you in answering questions.
+Formulating good questions is a great skill to acquire as a software engineer and it does take practice.
 So, don't hesitate!

-Before the IA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.
+Before the IA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts, and/or a link to the repo with a recent commit message clearly describing the issue.

 Once you have revised the question, tag the IAs or re-post a new version of the question in the lecture questions channel.

 ### Good Question Template

-To ensure the quickest possible response to a question, you are encouraged to literally copy, paste and fill this out when asking a question in Slack.
+To ensure the quickest possible response to a question, you are encouraged to literally copy, paste, and fill this out when asking a question in Slack.
 The Mod 7 team may ask you to do so if it seems like it might help expedite answering your question.

 1. What feature/task are you working on? (modals, API routes, React components, Reducer, etc)
-2. Describe the problem (what are you trying to do? what is it currently doing?)
+2. Describe the problem (what are you trying to do?
+What is it currently doing?)
 3. What error messages do you have? (server/front-end console, *if there is one*)
 4. What have you done to debug?
 What have you searched/tried?
 (THIS IS VERY HELPFUL TO DESCRIBE)
-5. Relevant code snippets/screenshots (crop, mark-up, or explain them, but make sure that line numbers are visible)
+5. Relevant code snippets/screenshots (crop, mark up, or explain them, but make sure that line numbers are visible)

 ---